glad-dev/gin/README.md

 - [x] Log errors

 ### Not blocking
-- Rendering the warning emoji leads to withspace error
+- Rendering the warning emoji leads to whitespace error

 ### Won't do
 - Repo based query without token (How do I get the correct details?)